Brandon Brown (he/him/his)

 Brandon was previously a Teach For America corps member and taught English at Carnahan High School in St. Louis.
 Brandon was selected by Indianapolis Business Journal for its “40 Under 40” class in 2019.
 He earned his bachelor’s degree from Washington University in St. Louis and master’s degree in secondary education from the University of Missouri-St. Louis.

-He currently serves on the community advisory committee for the Indianapolis eLearning Fund, on the Marian University Center for Vibrant Schools Board of Visitors, and is a board member for the Greater Indianapolis Progress Committee.
-He has been an advisory board member for Teach Plus-Indianapolis; statewide council member for the Indiana Center for Family, School, and Community Partnerships; and member of the Central Indiana Education Alliance.
+He currently serves on the Marian University Center for Vibrant Schools Board of Visitors, and is a board member for the Greater Indianapolis Progress Committee, Hoosiers for Quality Education, and Indiana Charter Innovation Center.
+He is also a member of the Indiana Girl Advisory Council.
+Brandon has been an advisory board member for Teach Plus-Indianapolis; statewide council member for the Indiana Center for Family, School, and Community Partnerships; and member of the Central Indiana Education Alliance; and on the community advisory committee for the Indianapolis eLearning Fund.

 “Our public education system was not set up to effectively serve students of color and students from low-income backgrounds.
 This reality is unacceptable.
 We must work to ensure all students, no exceptions, have the opportunity to attend schools that serve them with excellence and equity.
 This is essential if Indianapolis is to become a more vibrant and just city.”